 Wynn Las Vegas

-Las Vegas also continues to take measures to encourage the health and well-being of all through initiatives such as Meet Smart, Vegas Smart and the Global Biorisk Advisory Council (GBAC) STAR™ Facility Accreditation.
+Las Vegas also continues to take measures to encourage the health and well-being of all through initiatives such the Global Biorisk Advisory Council (GBAC) STAR™ Facility Accreditation.
 Leading the way in convention facility disease outbreak prevention, the Las Vegas Convention Center was the first facility in Nevada to be awarded the GBAC STAR Accreditation by ISSA: The Worldwide Cleaning Industry Association, the benchmark for safe facilities.
-The Venetian Resort Las Vegas’ Venetian Clean Commitment has been certified by Bureau Veritas, a nearly 200-year-old world leader in testing, inspection and certification.
+Las Vegas Sands, Resorts World, Mandalay Bay Resort and Casino and McCarran International Airport have also received GBAC STAR Accreditation.
+The Venetian Resort Las Vegas’ Venetian Clean Commitment, has been certified by Bureau Veritas, a nearly 200-year-old world leader in testing, inspection and certification.
 Las Vegas’ resorts have also put together thorough health and wellness plans based on the advice of health and government officials to allow visitors to confidently enjoy the experiences they’ll only find in Vegas.

 Las Vegas Convention Center